KatrinaCloyd/lab-11-pokecatcher/README.md

         X-div for images

 JS:
-    -function to set info to storage
+    X-function to set info to storage
-        -same as get by ID from ecom page

-    -function to get info from storage
+    X-function to get info from storage
-        -same as get by ID from ecom page

-    -find item by id
+    X -find item by id
-        -same as get by ID from ecom page
+    X    -TEST

+    X-function to generate three rando poke
+           X -three new pokemon
+            X-check if unique
+            X-if no generate three more
+            X-once they are - render to page
+                X <-- need a function for this too..
+                -when rendering add them as a button to listen for click -call increment seen on these three

     -function incremenet seen
         -for all rendered to page